Jesse Winker Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.87 team ERA that ranks 27th across all league pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.81).

-- Reds pitchers combine to give up the fifth-most home runs in baseball (120 total, 1.3 per game).
+- The Reds allow the fifth-most home runs in baseball (123 total, 1.3 per game).

+- Lively (4-5 with a 3.83 ERA and 50 strikeouts in 51 2/3 innings pitched) gets the start for the Reds, his ninth of the season.

-- The righty's most recent appearance was on Wednesday, July 5 against the Washington Nationals, when he went six innings, surrendering one earned run while giving up seven hits.
+- The righty last pitched on Sunday against the Milwaukee Brewers, when he tossed 5 2/3 innings, allowing one earned run while giving up four hits.

-- In 16 games this season, the 25-year-old has amassed an ERA of 6.28, with 6.7 strikeouts per nine innings.
-Opponents are batting .290 against him.
+- In 10 games this season, the 31-year-old has amassed an ERA of 3.83, with 8.7 strikeouts per nine innings.
+Opponents are batting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.